softlayer/softlayer-cli/README.md

 2. `gpg --full-generate-key` Create a GPG key to sign commits with (use your github email)
 3. `git commit --message="THE MESSAGE"` is your normal commit, but should now be signed!
 You may be prompted for a password
 4. `git log --show-signature` confirm its signed.
+5. `gpg --output email.pgp --armor --export email@domain.com` will export your PUBLIC key so you can upload it to github.

 ## Windows setup